mykle1/MMM-ImageHeader/README.md

 ## How to use it multiple times!

-* Copy and paste the entire MMM-ImageHeder folder
+* Copy and paste the entire MMM-ImageHeader folder

 * Rename the new folder (Example: MMM-ImageHeader2)